PyDL/pyflct/README.md

 07 December 2017 - Jiajia Liu, SP2RC, University of Sheffield

 ## Update 19 September 2018
-Fisher & Welsch updated FLCT to 1.0.6, while the original FLCT I used was 1.0.4.
+Fisher & Welsch updated FLCT to 1.0.6, while the original FLCT version I used was 1.0.4.
-A new function of "bias correction" has been implemented in the new version.
+A new function of "bias correction" has been implemented in the new version by Fisher & Welsch.

 A preliminary test of mine shows that:
-* Velocity field resulted from 1.0.6 has no difference with that from 1.0.4
+* Velocity field resulted from 1.0.6 has **no difference** with that from 1.0.4
-* If the "bias correction" is turned on, exactly the same swirls will be detected by ASDA.
-But the rotating and expanding/shrinking speed of the detected swirls would in average increase by around 30%.
+* If the "bias correction" is turned on, **exactly the same swirls** will be detected by ASDA.
+But the rotating and expanding/shrinking speed of the detected swirls would in average **increase by around 30%**.
+* More test will be made in the future.

 ## Discription:
  Python wrapper for FLCT code written in C from Fisher & Welsch